freifunk-gluon/gluon/docs/package/gluon-web-admin.rst

 This package allows the user to set options like the password for ssh access within config mode.
-You can define in your ``site.conf`` whether it should be possible to access the nodes via ssh with a password or not and what the mimimum password length must be.
+You can define in your ``site.conf`` whether it should be possible to access the nodes via ssh with a password or not and what the minimum password length must be.

 site.conf